Sex Gang Children: Name

-Sex Gang Children were originally called The Panic Buttons.
-The name "Sex Gang Children" was taken by Malcolm McLaren from a William Burroughs novel as a possible name for the band that became Bow Wow Wow (and is referenced in their song "Mile High Club") and was one of the names that Boy George went through before choosing "Culture Club".
+Sex Gang Children were originally called Panic Button.
+The name "Sex Gang Children" was taken by Malcolm McLaren from a William Burroughs novel as a possible name for the band that became Bow Wow Wow (and is referenced in their song "Mile High Club") and was one of the names that Boy George considered for his band before choosing "Culture Club".
 SGC vocalist Andi tried to persuade George to use the name, but when Culture Club drummer Jon Moss passed on the idea, Andi decided that the name should not go to waste.

 Discography

 Chart placings shown are from the UK Indie Chart.